sbecker/machine-learning/terminology.md

 - Logit: The logit function is the inverse of the inverse of the sigmoidal "logistic" function [Wikipedia](https://en.wikipedia.org/wiki/Logit)
 - Backpropogation: reverse-mode differentiation, a technique for calculating derivatives quickly [visual explanation](http://colah.github.io/posts/2015-08-Backprop/) | [Book Chapter Explanation](http://neuralnetworksanddeeplearning.com/chap2.html) | [Wikipedia](https://en.wikipedia.org/wiki/Backpropagation)
 - Multilayer Perceptron (MLP): a mathematical function mapping some set of input values to output values (DL Book).
 A feedforward artificial neural network model that maps sets of input data onto a set of appropriate outputs.
 An MLP consists of multiple layers of nodes in a directed graph, with each layer fully connected to the next one.
 [Wikipedia](https://en.wikipedia.org/wiki/Multilayer_perceptron)
+- Weight / Synaptic Weight: the strength or amplitude of a connection between two nodes [wikipedia](https://en.wikipedia.org/wiki/Synaptic_weight)
+- Node: a neuron (or processing element) with a nonlinear activation function

 ## To Define

 - Evidence
-- Weight / Synaptic Weight: the strength or amplitude of a connection between two nodes [wikipedia](https://en.wikipedia.org/wiki/Synaptic_weight)

 - Linear Discriminant Analysis
 - Learning Vector Quantization